ADA Compliance in Marketing

 Video and audio files are great ways for potential customers to experience your products and services in action.
 But that doesn’t work if your customer can’t see or hear what’s going on.
 Video files should offer audio descriptions of what’s going on, as well as subtitles for those who cannot hear what’s being said.
 Offer a transcript for audio files to make them visually available.
 Offering alternative viewing or listening options isn’t just helpful to those who have visual or auditory disabilities.
 They’re also useful for those watching in bright sun or wanting to watch a muted video in a crowded or noisy environment.

-Assistive technology views PDFs as full-page images and they can’t “see” what those images are depicting.
+Assistive technology views PDFs as full-page images and it can’t “see” what those images are depicting.
 Without a text description no useful information is provided to the user.
 PDF elements, like paragraphs, lists, tables, graphs, images, links, and headings, all need to be tagged so the assistive technology can relay that information to the user.
 Valuable information like menus of products and services, user guides, catalogs, course offerings, and more are often stored as PDFs so it’s important not to forget them when you make your website accessible.

 Assistive technology and search engines think alike